thisischu/Better-Onboarding-Checklist/README.md

-Here’s a simplified version of the documentation for the GitHub README:

----

 # Excel Sheet Automation Script

 This script processes an Excel file to generate a new sheet with filtered and formatted data for new hires.